fraboeni/fraboeni.github.io/_posts/2021-03-15-differential-privacy.md

 ---
-title: "Differential Privacy for Privacy-Preserving Data Analysis"
+title: "Differential Privacy for Privacy-Preserving Data Analyses"
 date: 2021-03-13
 excerpt: "In this blogpost I introduce the concept of differential privacy and show you how it can be applied to perform privacy-preserving data analysis."
 permalink: /posts/2021/03/differential-privacy/